Abu-Sesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints hello user, where user is the current user.
+script that add /action to path.